Ultimate Guide to Jobs in Japan for Foreigners

 Why Robert Walters Japan?
 I have friends who worked for them in the past and some friends who had just started working there.
 RWJ is one of the most famous recruitment agencies in Japan and is well known for professionalism.
 (Hey, maybe they will recruit me to do their PR with all this promotion!)
 Click the link above to read up on my experience with them.

-The first step to getting a job is to find a company and position you're genuinely interested in.
+The first step to job hunting in Japan is to find a company and position you're genuinely interested in.
 Hopefully, as you've read through this article you've gained a clearer picture of your future career.
 We have many recommendations of where you can find a job, but we have to plug our friends at Jobs in Japan.
 They have a great selection of positions in Japan, from large corporations to small mom-and-pop shops.
 They also include a section that lists companies that hire from overseas and will sponsor a visa.

 The second step to getting a job in Japan is to understand what an employer is and is not looking for in applicants.